FalonStrada/FalonStrada/README.md

 This project involves automating a practice e-commerce website using Playwright and Typescript.
 It includes automation scripts for various functionalities, such as site navigation, product selection, and simulated purchases.

 ### About Me:
-As a QA professional with five years of experience, I've worked on various software testing projects.
+As a QA professional, I've worked on various software testing projects.
 Currently, I am motivated to expand my skills towards regression testing automation, a highly demanded skill in today's job market.
 This repository serves as tangible evidence of my ability to learn and put new technologies into practice.

 ### Visibility:
 This repository is linked to my LinkedIn profile (Falon Strada) and is specifically aimed at recruiters, HR professionals, and QA Leads who visit my profile.